 (These types of grievances are all related to the timeliness of our actions related to coverage decisions and appeals)

 If you are asking for a decision or making an appeal, you use that process, not the grievance process.
 However, if you have already asked us for a coverage decision or made an appeal, and you think that we are not responding quickly enough, you can also make a grievance about our slowness.
 Here are examples:

-To file a grievance you can do the following:
+Effective January 1, 2022 to file a grievance you can do the following:

 The grievance must be submitted within 60 days of the event or incident.
 We must address your grievance as quickly as your case requires based on your health status, but no later than 30 days after receiving your grievance.
 We may extend the time frame by up to 14 days if you ask for the extension, or if we justify a need for additional information and the delay is in your best interest.
-If we do not accept your grievance in the whole or in part, our written decision will explain why it was not accepted, and will tell you about any dispute resolution options you may have.
+If we do not accept your grievance in the whole or in part, our written decision will explain why it was not accepted and will tell you about any dispute resolution options you may have.

 How to appoint someone to act on your behalf